ruffrey/nurtrace/docs/sleep.md

 matures into an efficient terminal.

 Chemoattraction by neurons or intracellar devices probably creates gradients of attractive and repulsive forces that guide growing axons.

+Target cells give off nerve growth factor (NGF) that keeps presynaptic cells from dying. presynaptic cells compete for NGF.

+Spike-time dependent plasticity is not represented in the library currently.
+Where a presynaptic cells firing right before postsynaptic cells are reinforced.